Mafuoso/microheat/README.md

    - Measure temperature gradients (spatial distribution)
    - Record collision statistics and rates
    - Monitor energy conservation

-2. **Optimize performance**
-   - Reduce event count for long simulations
-   - Consider spatial hashing for collision detection
-   - Optimize frame generation for animations

-3. **Enhanced visualization**
-   - Heat maps showing temperature distribution
-   - Energy distribution histograms
-   - Trajectory tracking for individual particles

-### Future Extensions
-- Temperature-controlled walls (thermal reservoirs)
-- Variable particle masses and radii
-- Statistical mechanics observables (pressure, entropy)
-- 3D extension of the simulation
-- Compare with theoretical predictions (Maxwell-Boltzmann distribution, etc.)
+   - Multirun capabillties with single particle tracking for correlations ie is higher temperature corrrelated with a higher extent?

 ## Project Philosophy

 This is about **getting it right**, not getting it fast.
 Small particle numbers with exact dynamics are preferred over approximate large-scale simulations.
-The goal is to understand the fundamental microscopic mechanism, not to simulate realistic systems (yet).
+The goal is to understand the fundamental microscopic mechanism, not to simulate realistic systems.
+Ideally (hahah) we will be able to verify the theory of heat rising based on particle collisions in ideal gasses.
+Though I am still designing the experiment to verify the theory and perhaps I will elucidate on what I think is happening here as well.

 ## Contributing

 This is a research/exploration project.
 Questions, suggestions, and discussions about the physics are welcome!
+Email Me: mu2faroo@uwaterloo.ca

 ## License